tazlambert/weblogic-modernization/tutorials/setup.prometheus.grafana.md

             labels:
               severity: page
             annotations:
-              description: 'Scale up when current sessions is greater than 15.'
+              description: 'Scale down when current sessions is less than 15.'
-              summary: 'Firing alert when total sessions active greater than 15.'
+              summary: 'Firing alert when total sessions active less than 15.'
 ```
 The last part is the configuration to gather which WebLogic doamin where the metrics will be used for the prometheus above:
 ```